 Applying RGB Increases to Preferential Rents

 A preferential rent is a rent that an owner agrees to charge that’s lower than the legal regulated rent that the owner could lawfully collect.
-As a result of the Housing Stability & Tenant Protection Act (HSTPA) of 2019, there are restrictions to preferential rent adjustments.
+As a result of the Housing Stability & Tenant Protection Act (HSTPA), there are restrictions to preferential rent adjustments.
 Tenants who were paying a preferential rent as of June 14, 2019, retain the preferential rent for the life of the tenancy.

 Owners who are collecting a preferential rent, upon renewal of the lease, can increase the legal and preferential rents by the lawful rate increases (such as Rent Guidelines Board increases and other increases allowed by the Rent Stabilization Law), but only collect an increase based on the preferential rent.
 The higher legal regulated rent and related increases can be collected only when the apartment is vacated and rented to a subsequent tenant.

-Get Consent, Proof of Service
+Get Voluntary Consent, Proof of Service

-When Sending Electronic Lease Renewals
+When Sending Electronic Renewal Lease Offers

 The consent form must be signed by both parties and a copy must be provided to the tenant.
 You should also keep a copy of all documents for your records because the consent form isn’t required to be sent to the DHCR’s Office of Rent Administration.

 The operational bulletin allows for service of the consent form either prior to or at the same time as the lease or renewal lease offer.
-However, the instructions included with the consent form say that consent must be obtained “prior to the use of electronic records to execute a lease or renewal form.”
+But the instructions included with the consent form say that consent must be obtained “prior to the use of electronic records to execute a lease or renewal form.”
 As a result, to be on the safe side, you should obtain consent “prior to” sending the lease or renewal lease offer.
 Without a signed consent form from the tenant, an owner can’t offer leases electronically, nor can an owner require electronic signatures.

 Also, other than spouses or domestic partners, all tenants must sign the consent form in order for the consent to be effective.
 Once signed, the consent is applicable for the entirety of the tenancy, to all subsequent lease renewal offers during the tenant’s time in the rent-stabilized apartment.